andrelsa23/my-resources/README.md

 # just an example

-# This is my repo for CM515 resources.
+# This is my repo for CM515 resources

+# I will upload the homework